@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 We like to pretend because 11 years before that video, we ate the same in school.
 Protein was almost always non-existent except on the days we had our treat, Jolof rice with fried fish.

 I remember my first time at a traditional hall at the University of Ghana.
-My first impression of the venue was that the place was a dining hall.
+My first impression of the venue was that it was a dining hall.
 Obviously, it wasn’t being used for that purpose anymore.

 My thoughts were confirmed when I later found out that most of the people who are now at the helm of affairs were fed three good meals a day during their time at the university.
-According to some accounts, they even had buffet nights and had a reason to protest because they were fed too much chicken.
+According to some accounts, they even had buffet nights and protested because they were fed too much chicken.

-The people who managed the affairs of the country then knew the importance of nutrition as a complement to education.
-Though the nature of their crops sometimes makes you wonder, but I think we all know the fact.
+The people who managed the affairs of the country at that time knew the importance of nutrition as a complement to education.
+Though the nature of their crops sometimes makes you wonder, I think we all know the fact.

 I have always wondered why it was so difficult for successive governments to implement the public policy of school feeding.
 Provide one decent hot meal for children in schools.
 Then I came across a piece of information indicating that we didn’t birth this program.
 This was an initiative from one of the so-called developmental agencies for the vulnerable.

-This means, as a nation, after our leaders have been fed good meals at the university, we still couldn’t identify the essence of providing nutrition to young pupils.
+This means that, as a nation, even after our leaders have been fed good meals at the university, we still can’t identify the importance of providing nutrition to young pupils.
 So how can we see value in sustaining the program?

-You may say the actual concept of the School Feeding Program was birthed locally out of the Comprehensive African Agricultural Development Programme (CAADP) but as I see it, it started as an initiative that could provide free money and remained an avenue to squander money.
+You may say the actual concept of the School Feeding Program was birthed locally out of the Comprehensive African Agricultural Development Programme (CAADP).
+Still, as I see it, it started as an initiative that could provide free money and remained an avenue to squander money.

-According to the AU-NEPAD, the supposed school feeding program, CAADP Pillar III, is a deliberate attempt to ensure that the agricultural growth agenda targets the chronically poor and vulnerable directly rather than through indirect and hoped for trickle down effects typical of past development policies and programmes.
+According to the AU-NEPAD, the supposed school feeding program, CAADP Pillar III, is a deliberate attempt to ensure that the agricultural growth agenda targets the chronically poor and vulnerable directly, rather than through the indirect and hoped-for trickle-down effects typical of past development policies and programmes.
 CAADP Pillar III focuses on the chronically food-insecure and on populations who are vulnerable to and affected by various crises and emergencies.

 Does that mean our public education is in crisis?
 Do we have our schools filled with chronically food-insecure children?